 - Complexity Addiction: His endgame to make Batman realize that Murder Is the Best Solution sometimes, particularly for irredeemable people like Joker.
 Rather than just finish Joker right after torturing him A Taste of Their Own Medicine-style and be able to brag that his pragmatism succeeded where Batman's idealism failed, he goes the extra mile to keep Joker alive in order to force Batman to make the Sadistic Choice himself - which (predictably) backfires on Todd.

 - Crazy-Prepared: To be expected, as a member of the Bat Family.

-- Faux Affably Evil: He has a rather snarky, personable, and somewhat laid back personality, is cool under fire and logical with always a few tricks up his sleeves and sharp tongue to match.
+- Faux Affably Evil: He has a rather snarky, personable, and somewhat laid back personality, is cool under fire and logical, always with a few tricks up his sleeves, and a sharp tongue to match.
 However, this belies his true nature of an angry, violent, young man with serious emotional and (possible) mental issues.

 - Guns Akimbo: Likes to to use a pair of handguns.

-- The Heavy: While he is the main antagonist and the one who drives the plot along for the majority of the film.
-It is The Joker who caused all that happened in the film to come about.
+- The Heavy: The main antagonist and the one who drives the plot along for the majority of the film.

 - Knife Nut: After the guns, before the fists, he has a knife that can cut Batman's cables.

 - Knight Templar: Believes that everything he has done, every life he has taken, has been in the name of bringing order and stability to Gotham.[To Batman] "Yes.
 You can't stop crime.
 That's what you never understood.
 I'm controlling it.
 You wanna rule them by fear.
 But what do you do with the ones who aren't afraid?
 I'm doing what you won't, I'm taking them out!"

 - Legacy Character: Many people have adopted the identity of the Red Hood over the years, the Big Bad of the movie merely being the latest.
 The first individual was the Joker.